raveintospace/CustomAirbnb/README.md

 <li>Reusable Local FileManager, to store downloaded images from the API</li>
 <br/>
 <li>Reusable SearchBarView that binds to strings and filters results using Combine</li>
-<li>Reusable custom Circle Button View, Circle Button Animation, Divider, Dismiss Button & Confirmation Rectangle</li>
+<li>Reusable views: Circle Button (Animation & View), Confirmation Rectangle, Continue Button, Dismiss Button, Divider & TopBarLeading Arrow</li>
 <br/>
 <li>HomeView shows a list of apartments & user's favorites within the same view, using a transition effect</li>
 <li>An empty view is displayed if the user hasn't favorited any listing</li>